PDM4AR/exercises/docs/03-informedgraphsearch.md

 develop.
 Even a correct and efficient Bi-UCS implementation may therefore have a search-efficiency ratio greater than `1.0` for an individual query.
 The reported ratio is intended to show the observed benefit across the test cases, not to impose a per-query guarantee.
+For more information about Bidirectional UCS (sometimes referred to as Bi-directional Dijkstra): ([MIT 6.006 notes](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2008/resources/lec18/)), ([Princeton shortest-path notes](https://www.cs.princeton.edu/courses/archive/spr06/cos423/Handouts/EPP%20shortest%20path%20algorithms.pdf)).
+This material is only for reference and the conventions above might slightly differ.

 ### A*
 Unlike UCS, A* is an informed algorithm thus requires implementing a heuristic function.
 While worst time complexity is the same for UCS and A*, the use of an admissible heuristic often leads to a lower number of explored nodes to find the shortest path.
 If no path is found, your algorithms should return an empty list.